Michigan State University

 Challenges and Solutions

 While mobile has become the increasingly favored device for browsing the internet, MSU's user stats at the time of the kick off call had a higher desktop percentage.
 Because of this, we started with the desktop index page to mock up first.

 As with any content-heavy websites, there are always challenges with space and placement.
-Between MSU and CBS Interactive, each respectively has their requirements and requests for content that needs to be on the index page.
+Between MSU and CBS Interactive, each respectively have their requirements and requests for content that needs to be on the index page.
 An early obstacle became placing two of the three ads contractually required by CBS around MSU’s requirements and remain optimized for viewability.
-To meet CBS Interactive standards an ad has to be 970 pixels and above to be considered optimized as in-view.
+To meet CBS Interactive standards, an ad has to be 970 pixels and above to be considered optimized as in-view.
 The preferred optimized ad combination with the best success rate of conversions is a leaderboard and story ad.
 Designing around the contrasting shapes creates a challenge within a responsive website.
-After a few iterations and compromise, I was able to fit the leaderboard below the main stories and place the story ad in the next section below while staying within guidelines.
+After a few iterations and some compromises, I was able to fit the leaderboard below the main stories and place the story ad in the next section below while staying within guidelines.

 With the high priority of video, I created two of the photo story spots with a 16:9 ratio.
 Doing this would allow a video story to play in place.
 Their online store was the next item we needed to promote higher on the page.
 The solution was to split the last story in half.
 Converting the new spot on the right to a store promo and the tertiary story on the left.
 Since the tertiary story was no longer 16:9 video ratio we came up with a solution using a modal overlay when played.
 To assist their video hits, we added a dedicated video player where users could cycle through all their free branded videos.